 Ingredients and Substitutions

-Peek the photo below, but if you have a well-stocked gluten-free pantry, you probably already have everything you need!
+If you have a well-stocked gluten-free pantry and basic food staples for a high-protein diet, you probably already have everything you need!
 One of the perks of this chunky monkey protein ice cream is that it comes together so easily.

-Frozen bananas: Make sure your bananas are frozen as this is what gives the ice cream its creamy texture.
+- Frozen bananas: Make sure your bananas are frozen, as this is what gives the ice cream its creamy texture (just like in this Whole30 ice cream recipe).
 Peel them before popping them in the freezer.

-Vanilla protein powder: The kind of protein powder you choose will affect both the flavor and texture of the ice cream.
+- Protein powder: The kind of protein powder you choose will affect both the flavor and texture of the ice cream.
 Vegan protein powder will create a thicker ice cream.
-If you're using a paleo-protein you may need to add a touch more.
+If you're using a healthy beef protein powder (which is what I have personally switched to), you may need to add a touch more.

-Bananas don’t freeze fully solid.
+Bananas don’t freeze fully solid, kind of like mangos, in the base of this frozen mango protein smoothie.
 To help out your blender, slice them into chunks before blending.
 It will be easier to process them this way!

 You will have to stop and scrape down the sides while blending or use a food processor as the protein ice cream mixture is THICK.